 What Are Diuretics?

-Commonly known as "water pills," these drugs help your kidneys get rid of extra water and salt from your body through your urine.
+Also known as "water pills," these drugs help your kidneys get rid of extra water and salt from your body through your urine.
 Because you have less total fluid in your blood vessels, like a garden hose that's not turned on all the way, the pressure inside will be lower.
 This also makes it easier for your heart to pump.

 Examples of diuretics include: